-At March 1, 2016, the Pucamayo project consisted of 4 concessions totalling 19 sq. km.
-Three of the concessions were acquired by staking or assignment, with the Company having a 100% interest.
-The Pucamayo 14 concession was acquired by purchase agreement in August 2007, as amended in February 2009, and the Company has an 85% interest, with the seller of this concession holding a 1% NSR.
-During July 2016, the Company arranged to acquire unencumbered ownership of a third party's mineral right holdings on an additional 94 sq. km of concessions contiguous with the core 19 sq. km Pucamayo project area.
-In May 2018, the Company acquired, by staking, a 2 sq. km concession, bringing the total area of the project to 115 sq. km.
-In June 2019, the Company relinquished 2 of the concessions, reducing the project area to 109 sq. km.
+Pucamayo currently encompasses 109 sq. km of contiguous concessions located in the Departments of Ica, Lima, and Huancavelica, approximately 185 km south-east of Lima.
+At March 2016, the Pucamayo project consisted of 4 concessions totalling 19 sq. km.
+Three of the 100% owned concessions were acquired by staking or assignment.
+The Pucamayo 14 concession was acquired by purchase agreement in August 2007, as amended in February 2009.
+The Company owns an 85% interest in Pucamayo 14, with the seller of Pucamayo 14 holding a 1% NSR.
+In 2016, the Company arranged to acquire an unencumbered 100% ownership of a third party's mineral right holdings on an additional 94 sq. km of concessions contiguous with the 19 sq. km Pucamayo East project area.
+In May 2018, the Company acquired, by staking, an additional 2 sq. km 100% owned concession, bringing the total area of the project to 115 sq. km.
+In June 2019, the Company relinquished two of the concessions, reducing the project area to 109 sq. km.